CivicSpleen/ambry/doc/source/tutorial/create_bundle.rst

 - name: farmers_markets
 - ref: http://public.source.civicknowledge.com/usda.gov/farmers-markets.csv

-After you save the file, you can load it into the library with :command:`bambry sync -i`, then veryify that it was loaded by dumpoing the sources with :command:`bambry dump -s`:
+After you save the file, you can load it into the library with :command:`bambry sync -i`, then verify that it was loaded by dumping the sources with :command:`bambry dump -s`:

 .. code-block:: bash